Nong-O Hama

 After taking a hiatus from Muay Thai in 2015, he became a Muay Thai instructor at Evolve MMA in Singapore until he left the gym in September 2022.
 He would then make his comeback at ONE Championship: Heroes of Honor on April 20, 2018.
-He is a seven-division Muay Thai champion, having won 2 Thailand titles, 1 Rajadamnern Stadium title, 3 Lumpinee Stadium titles, and 1 ONE Championship title.
-As of December 2020 he is the number 6 pound-for-pound fighter in the world according to The Nation.

 Biography

 Early career

 Nong-O Sit Or (น้องโอ๋ ศิษย์ อ.) was born as Apichet Khotanan in Sakon Nakhon Province in the Northeastern (Isan) region of Thailand.
-He had his first fight at the age of 9.
+He had his first Muay Thai fight at the age of 9.
 He became interested in Muay Thai when he saw one of his neighbors training.
 Nong-O was invited to train, and after a month of training he had his first fight.

 2008

-On August 3, 2008, Nong-O fought against Kōji Okuyama at Keio Plaza hotel in Hachiōji, Tokyo, and he won by KO with left elbow strike during 3rd round.
+On August 3, 2008, Nong-O fought against Kōji Okuyama at Keio Plaza hotel in Hachiōji, Tokyo, and he won by KO with a left elbow strike during 3rd round.
 December 9, 2008, he fought against Wutidet Lukprabath at Lumpinee Stadium in the memorial event of Lumpinee Stadium establishment.
 He won by decision after five rounds.